coreinfrastructure/best-practices-badge/doc/criteria.md

   difficult to contribute to a project and to track its progress in detail.
   <sup>[<a href="#repo_interim">repo_interim</a>]</sup>
-- <a name="repo_distributed"></a>It is SUGGESTED that common distributed version control software is used (e.g., git).
+- <a name="repo_distributed"></a>It is SUGGESTED that common distributed version control software be used (e.g., git).
   Git is not specifically required and projects can use centralized version control software (such as subversion).
   <sup>[<a href="#repo_distributed">repo_distributed</a>]&#8224;</sup>